Fleetwood Mac Documentary

 Beatles For Sale

 Music memorabilia can sell for high prices, especially if it involves The Beatles.
-Equipment used by the group has recently surfaced, including John Lennon’s first Vox amplifier, and the recording console used for the Abbey Road album.
+Equipment used by the group has recently surfaced, including John Lennon’s first Vox amplifier, the recording console used for the Abbey Road album, and a George Harrison guitar from the early days of The Beatles.

 Pictured above is the first recording session by The Beatles after they were signed to EMI by George Martin, and the amplifier John Lennon used in that session.
 The amp recently resurfaced when a fan spotted it in an online auction.
 Not that it was easy to see.
 The old owner had decided to paint it black (we could blame The Rolling Stones), but the serial number matched the fawn colored amp used by Lennon.
 As you can see, the black paint has been removed, and the 60+ year old amplifier looks a little rough around the edges.